swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ##### **OPcache**
 We're going to utilize OPcache to greatly increase the performance of PHP.
 Since OPcache stores scripts in memory, however, the needs of your site could greatly differ from the next person's site.
 To learn more about tuning OPCache for your specific needs, read [Fine-Tune Your Opcache Configuration to Avoid Caching Suprises](https://tideways.io/profiler/blog/fine-tune-your-opcache-configuration-to-avoid-caching-suprises).
 You can more learn about every available OPcache setting by visiting [PHP.net](http://php.net/manual/en/opcache.configuration.php.)

-Still edting **php.ini**, look for the lines below.
-Please note that you will need to uncomment them by removing the `;` from the front before they will be active.
+Still editing **php.ini**, look for the lines below.
+Remember that you'll need to uncomment the lines by removing the `;`.
 ```
 opcache.enable = 1
 opcache.enable_cli = 1